 You don’t have to be a crazy sports parent to be a little too invested in your child’s youth sports experience.

-I was never seen as a wacko parent, but there were definitely times when I sensed that I was taking my kids’ games way too seriously.
-When I was thinking clearly enough to see this, I would force myself to take a couple of steps back.
+I was never seen as a wacko parent, but there were definitely times when I sensed I was taking my kids’ games way too seriously.
+When I eventually thought clearly enough to see this, I'd force myself to take a couple steps back.

-What are the telltale signs that indicate a parent should step back?
+What are the telltale signs that indicate a parent should do that?

-- 3. You coach your child before and after the game, even when they don’t ask, and during the game, when it’s distracting.
+3. You coach your child before and after the game, even when they don’t ask, and during the game, when it’s a distraction.

-- 4. You lose sleep because you’re worried about your children’s playing time or even if they will make the team.
+4. You lose sleep because you’re worried about your child's playing time or if they'll just make the team.

-- 7. You assume your child will play sports through middle school, high school and even into college, without even discussing it with your child.
+7. You assume your child will play sports through middle school, high school and even into college, without even discussing it with them.

-- 8. You are more concerned about your children’s playing time than you are about their grades.
+8. You're more concerned about playing time than about their grades in school.

-- 9. You keep your children from trying non-sports interests they really want to try, because they are too busy with sports.
+9. You keep your child from trying non-sports activities they have an interest in, because they're too busy with sports.

-- 10. You are fearful of saying “no” to any sports opportunity because you are worried that your child will fall behind other players who say “yes” to those opportunities.
+10. You're fearful of saying “no” to any sports opportunity because you're worried your child will fall behind other players who say “yes.”

-- 11. You have your young child on more than one team at a time.
+11. You have your young child on more than one team at the same time.